nhtlongcs/live-novel/README.md

 ---
 ## About
-Introducing a new app that is now available on [nhtlongcs.com](nhtlongcs.com/live-novel).
+Introducing a new app that is available soon on [nhtlongcs.com](nhtlongcs.com/live-novel).
 This app can generate images from a novel by highlighting certain sentences.
 The app is easy to use; all you have to do is enter the name of the book and the highlighted sentences will be displayed as images.
 This can be a great way for authors to promote their work, or for readers to get imagination of what the scene is about without having to do it themselves.

 ## Installation